 The principle also applies to other areas.
 Do your own yard work.
 Clean your own home.
 Change your own oil or even the belts and hoses in your car.
 Once you get started down this path, your skills will increase, your confidence will soar and your belief in reaching your financial goals will grow.
 Along with making progress down the financial independence path, you’ll gain skills that will help you make that progress permanent.

 As an added benefit I was also able to do a big project with my family that helped us all.
 My younger son and I spent a lot of evenings on the ladder together.
 Those are great memories for me.
 And I also know he learned a few things and thinks fixing your own house is common.
+My father and I spent several weekends together.
+He was a champ and showed up several days to help out.
+I certainly couldn’t have done it as quickly without his help.
+I really enjoyed working with him, and it gave a chance to talk a bit more than we typically do.
 There were so many benefits.

 Don’t let a set back like this knock you off your path to financial freedom.
 Hardship can be a blessing if you leverage it.